socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

   depends on.
 Also fixes a dead `connectivityMenu` menu member, a result message pointing at a menu path that doesn't exist, and a missing help-text entry for "Connectedness" in the Cohesion toolbox dropdown.

+Three follow-on visualizations surfaced by this work are noted below under What Remains Open (Cohesion), not yet filed or scoped.

+## What Remains Open

+### Centrality — `src/graph/centrality/`

+- **#10 — Katz Centrality.** Walk-based centrality with an attenuation factor `α` penalizing longer paths (`α^d` per path of length `d`).
+Needs a convergence/validity check on `α` relative to the adjacency matrix's largest eigenvalue.
+- **#39 — Bonacich Power Centrality** `BPC(α, β)`.
+Not to be confused with the already-implemented Power Centrality (PC, a generalized degree measure by Gil and Schmidt) — different measure, same-sounding name; worth a clearly distinct label in the UI to avoid confusion.
+- **#134 — Alternate Centrality Measures Meta-List.** Not a single algorithm — a running collection of centrality-measure ideas (cross-references #10, #39, #108, and external references like `centiserve`/`netrankr`/`CINNA`).
+Treat as a backlog-within-a-backlog: triage individual measures out of it into their own issues as they're actually prioritized, rather than implementing "the meta-list" as one deliverable.

+### Cohesion — `src/graph/cohesion/`

+- **#3 — Cohesive subgroups identification.** n-cliques, n-clans/n-clubs, k-plexes, matrix
+  permutation approaches.
+Four distinct methods bundled in one issue — likely worth splitting into separate issues once one is actually scoped, since they're independent algorithms with different complexity profiles (clique-family enumeration is combinatorially expensive at scale).
 - **(not yet filed) Color nodes by strongly connected component.** Extends the existing weak-only "Layout → Node Color by Connected Component" action to offer strong too.
 Tarjan's algorithm (`graphStronglyConnectedComponents()`) already computes per-vertex SCC membership as a side